joe-plumb/mdw-azure-terraform/README.md

 ### Configuration of Azure DevOps

+#### Install Terraform Marketplace Extension

+1. We will use the Microsoft Terraform extension for Azure DevOps to enable us to install and run terraform tasks with Azure Pipelines.
+Navigate to the Azure DevOps Marketplace and find the `Terraform` extension from Microsoft DevLabs (link)[https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks] and click `Get it free`.
+Install the extension in the organisation you are working in.

+#### Pipeline initialisation and configuration

 1. Navigate to your Azure DevOps project and click "Pipelines", then add a new pipeline by clicking "New Pipeline"
 1. Choose "Azure Repos Git YAML", then select the repo in your project.
 Choose "Existing Azure Pipelines YAML file, leave branch as `main` and select `/.ado/terraform-status-check.yml`.
 1. Save the pipeline.
 Run through the above steps 4 more times to create the other 4 pipelines (`terraform-plan`, `terraform-apply`, `synapse-ci` and `synapse-cd`).

+#### Create a Service Connection

+1. Navigate to Project settings > Service connections.
+1. Create a new `Azure Resource Manager` service connection, using **Service Principal (Manual)**.
+Scope it to the subscription you will be using the for the deployment (insert `id` and `name` values from the [publish settings file](https://ms.portal.azure.com/#blade/Microsoft_Azure_ClassicResources/PublishingProfileBlade) you can access for your subscription)
+1. Input the service principal id and tenant from the terraform output from the `Deployment of shared infrastructure` step.
+You can view these again by running `terraform output` in the `./sharedinfra` directory if needed.
+Get the client secret from the Key Vault deployment - (instructions to get secret value from key vault here)[https://docs.microsoft.com/azure/key-vault/secrets/quick-create-portal#retrieve-a-secret-from-key-vault].
+Take a note of the service connection name - you will need this in the next step to update the pipelines to make use of this service connection.

+#### Create Key Vault backed Variable Group

 1. Navigate to Pipelines > Library > + Add New Variable Group.
-Give name your variable group `mdw-shared-westeurope-01`.
-Select the `Link secrets from an Azure key vault as variables` toggle, and then select the Key Vault deployed as part of the shared infrastructure in the `Deployment of shared infrastructure` steps.
+1. Name your variable group `mdw-shared-westeurope-01`.
+1. Select the `Link secrets from an Azure key vault as variables` toggle, and then select the Key Vault deployed as part of the shared infrastructure in the `Deployment of shared infrastructure` steps.
 1. Under Variables, click `Add +`.
 Select all the secrets in the vault with the checkboxes, and click ok.
 1. Click Save.

+#### Enable branch protection policy for `iac` folder

 1. Navigate to Repos > Branches.
 On the `main` branch, click _More options_ (this is an elipsis on the right hand side when you hover over the branch) and select _Branch policies_.
 1. Click the + on the _build validation_ section.
 Select your `terraform-status-check` pipeline as the build pipeline.
 Type `/iac/*` into the path filter (this means that this will only be required for changes to our data platform infrastructure).
 Set trigger to automatic, Policy requirement as required, and for build to expire _Immediately when main is updated_.
-Click save.
+1. Click save.
-1. Finally, create a Service connection in your Azure DevOps Project using the service principal created in the previous step.
-Navigate to Project settings > Service connections.
-Create a new `Azure Resource Manager` service connection, using **Service Principal (Manual)**.
-Scope it to the subscription you will be using the for the deployment (insert `id` and `name` values from the [publish settings file](https://ms.portal.azure.com/#blade/Microsoft_Azure_ClassicResources/PublishingProfileBlade) you can access for your subscription).
-Input the service principal id, key, and tenant from the terraform output from the previous step.
-You can view these again by running `terraform output` in the `./sharedinfra` directory if needed.
-Take a note of the service connection name - you will need this in the next step to update the pipelines to make use of this service connection.

 ### Edit pipeline templates